evilqubit/elastic-intro/README.md

 To combine more than one query together we can use the _Query clause_  to find:

- - level = "super awesome" and "age" < 40
+ - level = "super awesome" AND "age" < 40

 ```
 POST localhost:9200/test/users/_search